RichardDooling/Entertainment_Law/Trademark/Trademark.md

 There is very little likelihood that Henson's parody will weaken the association between the mark SPAM and Hormel's luncheon meat.
-Instead, like other spoofs, Henson's parody will "\'tend to increase public identification'" of Hormel's mark with Hormel.&hellip;
+Instead, like other spoofs, Henson's parody will "'tend to increase public identification'" of Hormel's mark with Hormel.&hellip;

 This conclusion is strengthened when we consider that Henson's parody